standardebooks/manual/7-high-level-structural-patterns.rst

 				text-align: center;
 			}

-	#.	:html:`<figure>` elements that meant to be aligned block-level with the text have this additional CSS:
+	#.	:html:`<figure>` elements that are meant to be aligned block-level with the text have this additional CSS:

 		.. code:: css